What are GMOs

 I’m not finding what happened to CRG.
 Google and the internet wayback machine isn’t giving me any hints.
 That said, their “safe seed pledge” was a joke.
 Anyone could have signed it.

-These are companies currently, or at one time, known to sell seeds from Bayer/Monsato/Seminis.
-If you think a company doesn’t belong here, contact us with information about the company’s seed practices.
-If they are supplied even in part by Bayer/Monsanto/Seminis, they won’t be moved to the safe seed list, even if they sell no GMO/GEO seed.
+These are companies who currently, or at one time, work(ed) with a GMO company.
+If you think a company doesn’t belong here, contact us with information about the company’s seed and supplier practices.
+If they are supplied even in part by a GMO company, they won’t be moved to the safe seed list, even if they sell no GMO/GEO seed.

 Anderson’s Seed & Garden, Inc